Universal Translation Services

 language of the hebrew man lyrics

 Focusing on the lyrics of this Hebrew song, we can say that maybe Banai refers to all those concepts and layers of Hebrew all together that includes “the layers of the tribe of Judea”, “the layer of Rabbi Judah the Prince, followed by poet Judah Halevi and revived by Ben Yehuda”.
-It was being referred to the language of Yehuda Amichai, the greatest modern poet of Israel, and win Price for his poetry in the 19th century.
+It was referred to as the language of Yehuda Amichai, the greatest modern poet of Israel, and won Price for his poetry in the 19th century.
 The same Yehuda Amichai can’t understand without the intense knowledge of all the layers of Hebrew.
 Without even digging deeper into the layers of Hebrew, finding a way to flourish flowers of thousand years old folded together and giving life to the new old meaning and the breathing soul of a living people.

-There are so many songs that you can listen to to make your language sound better such as Hebrew birthday songs, Jewish folk songs, and Ethiopian music.
+There are so many songs that you can listen to to make your language sound better, such as Hebrew birthday songs, Jewish folk songs, and Ethiopian music.
 Here is the list of some of the songs:

 1. Ashir by Los Caparos

-“Rich” is a basic song you can start with, it’s easy to learn because there is so much repetition.
+“Rich” is a basic song you can start with.
+It’s easy to learn because there is so much repetition.
 It will help you to improve your grammar as well because it has common Hebrew verbs in their infinitive forms.

 2. Bo’i by Odan Raichel